electronics-and-drives/bondtools/README.md

 | DEF_PAD     | drawing     | bond pads (opening in passivation)               |
 | DEF_MARK    | drawing     | markings                                         |

 ## Usage

 A bondwire can be defined by placing two labels with same name in the VLS (Virtuoso Layout Suite).
-The first label must be placed on the bondpad and the second label must be placed on the leadframe.
+The first label must be placed on the bondpad and the second label must be placed on the lead.

-The endings of bond can be specified using the layer (*BALL* or *WEDGE*).
+The ending type of bond can be specified using the layer (*BALL label* or *WEDGE label*).

 ### SKILL

-The function *EDbondtoolsDrawWires* must be invoked in the Command Interpreter Window (CIW).
+The function *EDbondtoolsDrawWires* must be invoked in the Command Interpreter Window (CIW) to draw the bondwires.

 ``` scheme
 (EDbondtoolsDrawWires